Viagra is a common treatment for Erectile Dysfunction (ED) in men or AMAB. ED is a very prevalent sexual dysfunction among males.

 Final thoughts

 It is usually safe for most people to take Viagra for their erection problems.
-But an underlying health condition can interfere with the medicine’s working and result in adverse effects.
+However, an underlying health condition or medicines can interfere with Viagra’s working and result in adverse effects.

 It is necessary to understand who should not take Viagra before consuming the tablet.